 According to The Telegraph: “Staff at Florence’s Santa Maria Nuova hospital are accustomed to dealing with tourists suffering from dizzy spells and disorientation after admiring the statue of David.”
 Maybe you won’t be moved to quite such drastic extremes, but if you’re after Renaissance majesty, you’ll swoon in this city of exquisite art, architecture and marble beauties!

 They say the good people of Tours speak the most perfect French.
-So, if your new year’s resolution is to brush up your linguistic skills, this could be the place.
-Or, should you wish to start the new year off with a wonderful wine or two, this human-sized city at the gateway to the Loire won’t disappoint..
+So, if you’re looking to brush up your linguistic skills, this could be the place.
+Or, should you wish to start the holiday off with a wonderful wine or two, this city at the gateway to the Loire won’t disappoint.
 The birthplace of Balzac is proud of its rich past, and its historical old town is beautifully preserved.

 Visit the stunning Cappella Palatine, Designed by Roger II in 1130, it’s all glittering gold mosaics and inlaid marble floors, showing Byzantine, Arab and Norman influences.
 Shop at the frenetic and fascinating central market, and sample the local cannelloni with a glass of surprisingly excellent Sicilian wine.
 In need of a blast of culture?
 The Teatro Massimo will knock your socks off.
 The theatre took 20 years to complete, and offers guided tours of its opulent six-floor interior.

-The old town is a warren of narrow lanes, which is complemented by the river, and the overall impression is of a medieval city, with excellent (family friendly) museums and, in The Rambla, lots of cafes and ice-cream parlours: great places to rest weary little legs.
+The old town is a warren of narrow lanes, which is complemented by the river, and the overall impression is of a medieval city, with excellent (family friendly) museums and, in La Rambla, lots of cafes and ice-cream parlours: great places to rest weary little legs.
 The Jewish Quarter is the most atmospheric corner of town (there’s a museum revealing the area’s fascinating past), with its little lanes offering some wonderful places for lunch.

 They call Hamburg the ‘green city of the water’ – which is a fair enough description of this industrious yet harmonious northern German city.
 Yes, this old Hanseatic trading post’s always been a hard-working sort of place, but it’s always enjoyed the good things in life too.
-Yes, that means a nightlife that’s hard to beat (the Reeperhahn is every bit as intoxicating as you’d imagine), but it also means city parks, wide, airy square (where you’ll find the ornate and wonderful Town Hall) and exceptional culture houses too, such as the eye-popping Elbphilharmonie concert hall, seemingly an alien spaceship descended upon an old warehouse along the waterfront.
+That means a nightlife that’s hard to beat (the Reeperbahn is every bit as intoxicating as you’d imagine), city parks, an impressive town square, and exceptional culture houses.
+The eye-popping Elbphilharmonie concert hall looks like an alien spaceship descended upon an old warehouse along the waterfront.